-If we have multiple tables with DirectQuery storage mode, the result is there will be a query sent to the data source for that combination.
-Here we have a column chart by SalesAmount from FactInternetSales (DirectQuery), and CalendarYear from DimDate (DirectQuery);
+If we have multiple tables with DirectQuery storage mode, the result will be a query sent to the data source for that combination.
+Here we have a column chart by SalesAmount from FactInternetSales (DirectQuery) and CalendarYear from DimDate (DirectQuery);

 And this is the query sent for that:

 So far, with the above examples, everything was expected.
 Nothing strange happened.
 However, combining fields from DirectQuery sourced tables with Import storage mode tables would be strange.
 As an example, The Sales Agg table is an import table.
 The whole purpose of creating this table was to query faster from the in-memory structure.
 If you create a visual that just contains something from the Sales Agg table, no query will be sent to the data source.
 It all happens in memory.
 As expected, of course.

 And SQL Profiler doesn’t catch any queries sent to the data source;

 However, the behaviour is different If we have a visual getting data from the Sales Agg table and a DirectQuery table such as DimDate;

 This time, however, we see a T-SQL query tracked in SQL Profiler, querying the DimDate in the SQL Server database.